aichaos/rivescript-perl/README.md

 [http://www.rivescript.com/](http://www.rivescript.com/) - The official homepage of RiveScript.

 # CHANGES

+    1.42  Nov 20 2015
+    - Add configurable `unicode_punctuation` attribute to strip out punctuation when running in UTF-8 mode.

     1.40  Oct 10 2015
     - Fix the regexp used when matching optionals so that the triggers don't match